-Employees may be required to work overtime under certain emergency circumstances by their immediate supervisor or his/her representative.
+Employees may be required to work overtime under certain emergency circumstances by their immediate supervisor or their representative.
 However, the work must be of reasonable duration.
 Also, employee health, safety, and endurance must be considered, and the direction of work must be issued under reasonable circumstances.

-When and exempt employee is required to work in any designated board of institution holiday, that employee shall be given substitute time off on an hour-for-hour worked basis.
+When an exempt employee is required to work on any designated board or institution holiday, that employee shall be given substitute time off on an hour-for-hour worked basis.
 The time off must be used within a six-month period following the holiday.